 Most parents feel overwhelmed with the mess that comes with kids, myself included.
-Plus, if your kids speak multiple languages like ours, you might have 2 or 3 times the amount of “stuff” around.
-Although the toys, artwork, paper work, and gifts easily multiply, decluttering with kids is possible and very rewarding.
+Plus, if your kids are learning multiple languages like ours, you might have 2 or 3 times the amount of “stuff” around.
+Although the toys, artwork, paper work, and gifts easily multiply, decluttering with kids is possible and very rewarding!

 Decluttering with kids is challenging for most parents